rontarrant/gtkDcoding/docs/_posts/2019-09-03-0067-mvc-xii-expander.md

 } // class ExpanderChildGrid
 ```

-The other thing I changed when I borrowed this piece of code was ‘`pJustify`’ became ‘`bJustify`’ just because it makes more sense, considering that it’s a `BoxJustify` variable.
+When I borrowed this piece of code, the other thing I changed was that ‘`pJustify`’ became ‘`bJustify`’ because it makes more sense... considering that it’s a `BoxJustify` variable.
 (I don’t remember why I originally called it ‘`pJustify`,’ but likely because I first called it 'PadJustify'.
 Not important, but there it is.)

 If you also grab the `PadLabel` and `HPadBox` classes from the custom `Dialog` example, along with the `BoxJustify` enum, you’ll be all set to cram whatever you want into the `Expander`’s child `Bin`.